+The introduction of machine threshing after its invention in 1786 led to the erection of additions to house machinery, for chopping and crushing fodder as well as threshing grain.
+Early machines were powered by horse engines in special-purpose semi-circular buildings, which projected from the barn and were commonly known as 'gin gangs' in the north of England.
+Steam, water and wind power were also used (Figure 19).
 The uptake of machinery varied across the country.
 In areas where labour was expensive mechanisation found favour, horse engine houses and evidence for water power being most common in the lowlands of Yorkshire and the Humber and the North East, in parts of the West Midlands and in the South West peninsula (especially Cornwall).
-In the southern counties, where labour was cheap and abundant until the 1850s or later, few barns bear evidence for the introduction of machinery (Hutton 1976).
+In the southern counties, where labour was cheap and abundant until the 1850s, few barns bear evidence for the introduction of machinery (Hutton 1976).
 From the early 19th century the traditional barn began to be replaced by large multi-functional buildings with threshing and fodder-processing areas linked to granaries, straw storage and cattle housing.
 These could project from the north of courtyard plans (as was common in Northumberland) or be integrated into other types of plan.
-In some areas, such as the eastern lowlands from Nottinghamshire northwards, the barn was from the 1850s reduced to a small feed-processing room (Figure 25, bottom).
+In some areas, such as the eastern lowlands from Nottinghamshire northwards, the barn was from the 1850s reduced to a small feed-processing room (Figure 22, bottom).